Our love of God is always linked with love of our neighbor [and] a passion for justice and renewal in the life of the world.

 First Church honors that vow through our Social Justice activities

-- We provide educational programs to help us better understand the issues in our world today.
+- Educational programs to help us better understand the issues in our world today.

-- We sponsor Bible studies that help us understand the biblical basis for equality and justice.
+- Bible studies that help us understand the biblical basis for equality and justice.

-- We also organize and support activities where we can actively affect change and make our world a little more just and fair.
+We also help to organize and support community-wide activities where we can actively effect change and make our world a little more just and fair.
 We support each other in these activist initiatives.

 In recent years , First Church has been focused on racism, LGBTQ rights and immigration reform.
 There is more to be done.